Who's Behind Listverse?

 10 Animals With Incredible Eyes

-According to scientists, eyes evolved around 540 million years ago as simple light detecting organs.
-Today, vision is the most important sense for many animals, humans included, and they have became incredibly varied and complex.
+According to scientists, eyes evolved around 540 million years ago as simple light-detecting organs.
+Today, vision is the most important sense for many animals, humans included, and they have become incredibly varied and complex.
 Take a look at some of the strangest and most incredible eyes in the animal kingdom.

-The tarsier is a small (about squirrel sized) nocturnal primate, found in the rainforests of South Eastern Asia.
-It is the only fully predatory primate in the world, feeding on lizards and insects and is even known to catch birds in mid flight.
-It’s most remarkable feature; however, are its enormous eyes, the largest of any mammal, relative to body size.
+The tarsier is a small (about squirrel-sized) nocturnal primate found in the rainforests of South-Eastern Asia.
+It is the only fully predatory primate in the world, feeding on lizards and insects, and is even known to catch birds in mid-flight.
+However, its most remarkable feature is its enormous eyes, the largest of any mammal relative to body size.
 If your eyes were proportionally as big as those of the tarsier, they would be the size of grapefruits.
-These enormous eyes are fixed in the skull, and can´t be turn in their sockets.
-To compensate for this, the tarsier has a very flexible neck, and can rotate its head 180 degrees, just like an owl, to scan for potential prey or predators.
+These enormous eyes are fixed in the skull and can’t turn in their sockets.
+To compensate for this, the tarsier has a very flexible neck and can rotate its head 180 degrees, just like an owl, to scan for potential prey or predators.

 With each eye weighing more than its brain, the tarsier has extremely acute eyesight and superb night vision; it has even been suggested that they may be able to see ultraviolet light.
 On the other hand, they seem to have very poor color vision, as is the case with many nocturnal animals (including house cats and owls, for example).